sedostheatre/sedos.co.uk/input/shows/2025-assassins.md

 *Assassins* plays at the [Bridewell Theatre](<>) from 17-21 September 2024.

-**Content warnings:** The show includes scenes of and references to violence, including guns and gunshots, death, suicide and strong language.
-It also includes explicit language and mature content.
+**Content warnings:** The show includes scenes of and references to violence, including guns and gunshots, death, suicide, strong language and adult content.
+All guns used during this performance are replicas which are inoperable.
+All gunshot sound effects are pre-recorded.
 Recommended for ages 15+.

 **Assassins**\
 Music and Lyrics by Stephen Sondheim \